kyungrae/study/designing-data-intensive-applications/part1.md

 #### Avro

 Apache Avro is another binary encoding format that is interestingly different from Protocol Buffers and Thrift.
-Avro asl uses a schema to specify the structure of the data being encoded.
+Avro also uses a schema to specify the structure of the data being encoded.
 It has two schema languages: one (Avro IDL) intended for human editing, and one that is more easily machine-readable.

 ```avsc
 record Person {